Rahm: A Cultural Twist On Shakespeare

 “Some rise by sin, and some by virtue fall” – Shakespeare’s Measure for Measure.

-Directed by Ahmed A. Jamal and written and produced by Mahmood Jamal, Rahm (Mercy) is a Pakistani drama-thriller film that (I’ll admit, I didn’t expect!) has Shakespeare written all over it: identities are swapped, lies and deceit are manifest, power becomes the source of disorder and corruption, new truths are revealed and, like many of Shakespeare’s endings, order is neatly restored.
-It’s no surprise then that Rahm is an adaption of the playwrights Measure for Measure, which, for anyone who’s familiar with the play, or any of Shakespeare’s works in fact, is going to be a incredible tale filled with all the ingredients that make Shakespeare’s plays so captivating and relevant till today.
+Directed by Ahmed A. Jamal and written and produced by Mahmood Jamal, Rahm (Mercy) is a Pakistani drama-thriller film that has Shakespeare written all over it.
+Identities are swapped, lies and deceit manifest, power becomes the source of disorder and new truths are revealed.
+It’s no surprise then that Rahm is an adaption of the playwrights Measure for Measure is an incredible tale filled with all the ingredients that make Shakespeare’s plays so captivating and relevant today.

 Rahm’s film plot revolves around a Governor (Sajid Hasan) who goes into hiding after appointing a puritanical and corrupt deputy, Qazi Ahad (Sunil Shanker) in his place.
 Following this event, a virtuous woman, Sameena (Sanam Saeed) discovers that her brother is to be executed for fornication under the deputy’s demand.
 The ultimate tragedy is that she has to choose between maintaining her honour or saving her brother’s life by succumbing to Qazi’s immoral desires.